 We have an incredibly dedicated and talented staff at Steppin’ Out Dance Studio.
 Each instructor is highly skilled and educated in their field and has extensive experience working with a variety of age groups.
 The entire staff takes great care in creating age-appropriate classes where each student receives individualized instruction and attention.

 Hayley Dennison is proud to be the director of Steppin’ Out Dance Studio.
 Hayley danced competitively at Steppin’ Out and began teaching at the studio in 2009, when she was a sophomore in high school.
 She has been the director of Steppin’ Out since 2017.
 Hayley holds a bachelor of science degree in kinesiology (the study of the mechanics of body movements) from the University of Central Oklahoma, where she graduated in the top 10 percent of her class.
 As an American College of Sports Medicine registered certified kinesiologist, Hayley applies her skills in the studio, helping students with proper strengthening and conditioning and taking a safe and healthy approach when training dancers.
 As a dancer, Hayley won numerous regional and national titles in competitions, and has helped lead the Steppin’ Out team to five national titles, plus a large number of regional awards as a teacher and choreographer.
 Hayley’s favorite type of dance is contemporary.
 While at UCO, in addition to her regular classes, she studied modern dance, jazz, ballet, and contemporary.
 In addition to Steppin’ Out, Hayley is the director of Bloom, a professional dance company.
 In their first few years, Bloom performed at the Women’s Conference in Oklahoma City, showcased their talent in a number of video projects, and took part in the Young Choreographers Festival in both Toronto and New York City.
 At New York, 800 choreographers applied to participate in the festival and only 10 were chosen, including Hayley’s choreography for Bloom.
 Hayley says that her favorite thing about Steppin’ Out is how the dancers and families truly care for each other.
 “It’s a family.
 We support each other.
 That really showed when our former studio director, Carrie Blakey, got sick.
 The whole studio came forward and supported her and her family during her illness and eventual passing.
 We’re not like other studios.
 I want to know you, I want to know your family, and I want to know how I can support and serve you better.”
 Her favorite thing about teaching is helping dancers to find their personal artistry, and to help cultivate that.
-Hayley and her husband, Kenny, live in Tuttle with their two German Shorthair Pointers, Koen and Ezra.
+Hayley and her husband, Kenny, live in Tuttle with their baby daughter, Lylah, and two German Shorthair Pointers, Koen and Ezra.

 Our student teachers are a vital part of our studio.
 These students draw upon their years of dance experience to help assist our instructors and help young students to learn and grow as dancers.